How to Prepare for the CNA

 - Their history.
 What kind of advertising does the advertiser already do?
 Have they worked with your company in the past?

-Once you have done this preliminary research, you will be able to avoid asking questions that waste an advertiser’s time and make you look unprepared and unprofessional, such as “Are you on Facebook?” or “Do you have any upcoming events?”
+Once you have done this preliminary research, you will be able to avoid asking questions that waste an advertiser’s time.
+Questions like, “What sort of landscape services do you provide” or “Do you currently have an email mailing list?” make you look unprepared and unprofessional.

 Once you have done your research, you can focus on the questions that will be valuable, like the following: